 We also look at the fees of eToro.
 Fees are essential when you are choosing a broker.

 We have already discussed the currency conversion fee when you deposit or withdraw money that is not USD.
 There is also a 5 USD withdrawal fee.

-The fees are really easy to invest in stocks: there are no fees.
+The fees are simple to invest in stocks: there are no fees.
 Yes, eToro has commission-free investing for stocks and ETFs.
 This is a big advantage of eToro over other services.

 For cryptocurrencies, the fees are relatively high.
 For instance, you pay 0.75% for Bitcoin and 1.90% for Ethereum.

 Overall, for passive investors, the fees of eToro are pretty great.
 However, if you happen to be in Switzerland, their prices are really bad since you cannot transfer money for free to their platform.

 You have to be careful that commission-free brokers often have disadvantages.